erawn/markdown-cv/index.md

 “_Making Sense, Crystallizing Reason: an Intellectual History of Pervasive Computing at Xerox PARC_” Special Interest Group in Computing, Information, and Society (SIGCIS) Annual Meeting, November 13, 2022.

-“_Mark Weiser and the Invisible Computer_” Guest Lecture, FILM R1A: The Interface.
-UC Berkeley.
-April 26, 2023

 “_Representation and Rationality in Computation: From Hegel to Herbert Simon_” Symposium: Psychedelia and Computing: How to Bifurcate Cybernetics?
 UC Berkeley Center for Science, Technology, Medicine, and Society.
 Apr.
 2023

+### Guest Lectures
+"_The Intellectual History of HCI: An Overview_", CS 598 SMC/SPH: Research Methods in Human-Computer Interaction.
+University of Illinois Urbana-Champaign, Spring 2024

+“_Mark Weiser and the Invisible Computer_” FILM R1A: The Interface.
+UC Berkeley.
+April 26, 2023

 ## Experience
 `2019-2021`